FSTDT/more-interesting/README.md

 Also, the system should use global IDs for comments, and it should ensure that the comment exists before linking to it.
 In other words, I don't want `#1` to get auto-linked, so comment `#1` should only be the first comment ever made, not the first one in the thread.

+### Revoking sessions, and enhanced login

+It doesn't support it yet, but it's going to support full-blown device keying.
+So in the settings page, there'll be a list of previously seen devices, and you'll be able to individually revoke their sessions, like Discourse, Google, and stuff do.

 ## Running locally

 First, you need to bundle the JavaScript.
 If you have Node, you can just use `run-webpack`.